Blog by Beth Kawasaki, Co-Founder and VP Marketing at ReBoot Accel.

 I hope that helps you move forward with your career goals with more confidence.
 Let us know if you have other tips to share with like-minded women at [email protected]

 Are you ready to get current, connected, and confident to return to work?
 ReBoot Accel is here to help.
-Fall Career Accelerators starting soon in Silicon Valley, San Francisco, and Seattle.
-ReBoot Connect workshops and events ongoing in Boston and coming soon in Atlanta, Chicago, Detroit, Los Angeles.
+ReBoot Connect workshops and events ongoing in Silicon Valley, Boston, and Detroit.
+AND NEW! in Atlanta and Chicago.

 Follow us on Facebook and Twitter at @rebootaccel, and please join our free “ReBoot Accel Discussion Group” on Facebook for more conversation, connection, sharing, and support.